michezio/PureDataTools/README.md

 `biquad_filters`: Filters automating the creation of coefficients for the biquad filter.

-`color_tool`: simple utility to calculate Pd color value from standard RGB values
+`color_tools`: simple utilities to calculate or show Pd color value from standard RGB values.

 `frequency_response`: shows the amplitude frequency response plot of a filter.